X

 Overview

-Spinal arteriovenous malformation (AVM) is a tangle of blood vessels on, in or near the spinal cord.
-Without treatment, this rare condition can permanently damage the spinal cord.
+A spinal arteriovenous malformation (AVM) is a tangle of blood vessels that forms on, in or near the spinal cord.
+This creates irregular connections between arteries and veins.
+Without treatment, this rare condition can cause lasting damage to the spinal cord.

-Oxygen-rich blood usually enters the spinal cord through arteries, which branch into smaller blood vessels (capillaries).
-The spinal cord uses the oxygen from the blood in the capillaries.
-The blood then passes into veins that drain blood away from the spinal cord to the heart and lungs.
+Oxygen-rich blood enters the spinal cord through arteries.
+The arteries usually branch into smaller blood vessels called capillaries.
+The spinal cord gets oxygen from the blood in the capillaries.
+Then the blood passes into veins and moves away from the spinal cord to the heart and lungs.

+But in a spinal AVM, the blood passes directly from the arteries to the veins.
 This change in blood flow means that the surrounding cells don't get the oxygen they need.
-The cells in the spinal tissue can weaken or die.
+This can cause cells in the spinal tissue to weaken or die.

-The tangled arteries and veins in a spinal AVM can also burst and cause bleeding in the spinal cord (hemorrhage).
-Sometimes, the AVM may grow over time as blood flow increases and presses on the spinal cord, leading to disability or other problems.
+The tangled arteries and veins in a spinal AVM also can burst and cause bleeding in the spinal cord.
+Sometimes, the AVM gets bigger as blood flow increases.
+The AVM can press on the spinal cord and cause weakness or other symptoms.

-You might not know you have a spinal AVM unless you begin experiencing symptoms.
-The condition can be treated with surgery to stop or possibly undo some of the spinal damage.
+You might not know you have a spinal AVM unless you have symptoms.
+The condition can be treated with surgery to stop or possibly reverse some of the spinal damage.

 Symptoms

-Symptoms of spinal AVM can differ from person to person.
-Symptoms depend on where the AVM is found and how severe it is.
+Symptoms of a spinal arteriovenous malformation (AVM) can differ from person to person.
+Symptoms depend on where the AVM is found and how serious it is.
 Some people may not notice symptoms for many years, if at all.
-Others may experience symptoms that are debilitating or life-threatening.
+Others may experience symptoms that are life-threatening.

-Symptoms usually develop when people are in their 20s, although almost 20% of people diagnosed with spinal AVM are under the age of 16.
+Symptoms often begin when people are in their 20s but can occur at earlier or later ages.
+Some people are diagnosed under the age of 16.

-Symptoms may start suddenly or slowly.
-Symptoms usually include:
+Symptoms may start suddenly or slowly and may include:

 As the condition gets worse, you may have more symptoms including: